-They are both the result of a complex evolutionary process.
-Our current economic situation is the result of a long evolutionary process, rapidly changing multiple times throughout history, always strongly impacted by the happenings of the time being.
+They are both formed through a complex evolutionary process.
+Our current economic situation is the result of a long process, rapidly changing multiple times throughout history, always strongly impacted by the happenings of the time being.

 Luckily, many concerned brains around the world have been working hard on imaging and creating new economic theories that can help us switch the paradigm from destructive to regenerative.
 In our previous Jargon Buster, we explored the Blue Economy.
 In this buster, we will dive into three of these ‘newly’ developed economic concepts: The New Economy, Purpose Economy and Doughnut Economy.

 Let’s start with the tricky one, you can ask ten people how to explain the ‘new economy’ and you might end up with ten different answers.
 When you would ask Pamela or me you will get an answer sounding somewhat like “The New Economy is an economic system that is embedded into society and the earth (instead of the other way around, right now it seems the earth and society are embedded in the economic paradigm).
 It is a system that works with nature, in which money and growth aren’t priority number one, where businesses create value for all stakeholders, not just shareholders, and which is eventually regenerative by design, a place where all animals, including humans, can live a peaceful and fulfilling life.
 An inclusive, regenerative and fair future.”!